 On-Campus LGBTQ Organizations

-- Reaching Out MBA Reaching Out MBA began as a networking club for LGBTQ MBA students, but has since grown to envelop any postgraduate LGBTQ business students.
+Reaching Out MBA was founded as a networking club for LGBTQ students in MBA programs, but has since grown to include LGBTQ students in any business-related program.

-- Student Alliances School-sponsored student alliances offer social activities and education for LGBTQ students and their allies.
-These may be designed around student majors or interests, or could address specific student populations.
+Student alliances that are sponsored by a school’s administration offer a variety of social activities and educational opportunities for LGBTQ students and their allies.
+These may be designed around student majors or interests, or could address the specific needs of each student population.

-- P.R.I.D.E.
-Events Campuses that sponsor a P.R.I.D.E. week are campuses that support LGBTQ students.
-Check the student affairs office or student activities calendar for acknowledgment of this important tradition in the LGBTQ community, and remember that campus scheduling may not follow the typical June timeline.
+Colleges that sponsor a P.R.I.D.E week visibly show their support for their LGBTQ students.
+You should check with a school’s student affairs office or student activities calendar to see if they participate in this annual tradition.
+Remember that campus scheduling may not follow the typical June timeline.

 A good way to explore a school’s commitment to LGBTQ issues is to examine how this support helps students.
 Most colleges claim to welcome students from every walk of life, but some don’t foster the kind of support that all students need.
 If a school puts its money where its mouth is, you’ll see evidence of it in its policies and infrastructure.